bishopZ/Sandbox/README.md

 ## Actively Seeking Beta Tester and Contributors

 Try it out and let us know where you run into confusion or problems.
-Contribute to the Issues page, or hit us up to become a code contributor.
+Contribute to the [Issues Page](https://github.com/bishopZ/Sandbox/issues), or hit us up to become a code contributor.
 There are many small improvements you could make that would get your name added to the project!

 ## File Notes